microsoft/pxt-arcade/docs/tours/editor-tour.md

 * title: Editor tour
 * description: This tour shows the user around the Arcade editor, pointing out the toolbox, workspace, simulator, share button, and download button.

+## Welcome
+* title: Welcome!
+* description: New here?
+Take a tour of the editor!
+* highlight: nothing
+* location: center

 ## Arcade Simulator
 * title: Arcade Simulator
 * description: See what your code looks like running on the simulator!